By Rachel Hoeing and Megan Berlinger

 20. Listen to him.
 Ask him open ended questions.
 He will have emotions around it and will come out in funny ways sometimes.

 21. Someone explained it to me as if my husband told me he loved me and loved me so much that he wanted to add another wife.
-We talked to our daughter about why we wanted another baby, the benefits of having a sibling and had her bought in as if it was her idea.
+This would be tough!
+Kids need to talk about it any have some explanations.
+We talked to our daughter about why we wanted another baby, the benefits of having a sibling and how fun it would be to do things together.

 22. Be silly with child #1.
 Make up silly stories and dance it out.